sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

 - Next in the "Projects" field, Click on "Add Project".
 Choose a name for your project
 - After that Head to "Passport" and click on "+ Add Client"

 ![Alt Text](https://github.com/sridurgeshv/a-Game-with-the-Immutable-zkEVM/blob/main/images/5.png)

-- Now in the Passport Client Details, Next, make the following adjustments in your Immutable Developer Hub settings:
+- Now, within the Passport Client Details, proceed to adjust your settings in the Immutable Developer Hub accordingly:

 ![Alt Text](https://github.com/sridurgeshv/a-Game-with-the-Immutable-zkEVM/blob/main/images/7.png)

 For the log out url, make sure to add "/logout.html" at the end of the redirect URL.

 v.
-Expose Local Server
+Expose Local Server:

 Run the following command in your terminal to expose your local server:
 ```bash
 ngrok http 3000 --domain <YOUR_DOMAIN>